-The Eucharist (also known as the Lord’s Supper or Communion) is a central part of our Sunday services.
-All baptized Christians are invited to receive the consecrated bread and wine at Communion.
-You are welcome to come forward for a blessing, whether or not you are baptized.
+The Eucharist (also known as the Lord’s Supper or Communion) is a central part of our Sunday services to receive the consecrated bread and wine at Communion.

 There is no “dress code” at our church.
 Some may dress informally, and others more formally.
 Wear what feels comfortable to you, and when you arrive feel free to sit wherever you feel most comfortable; there is no reserved seating!
 All children, of all ages, are welcome.
 There is plenty of parking space at the church.

 Our services follow a pattern that begins with the gathering of the community, then listening to and reflecting on the Scriptures.
 The community then brings the needs of the world and the community to God in prayer, and the group partakes in the holy meal of bread and wine, before being sent forth into the mission of daily life.
-All the details of the order of service are either written down in our Pew Sheet (bulletin) or displayed on a screen at the front of the church, which makes the service very easy to follow.
+All the details of the order of service are either written down in our bulletin which makes the service very easy to follow.

 There is also a collection of money during the service to support the congregation and the needs of others, collected by passing a plate.
 You are welcome to contribute, but don’t feel obligated.
 Many members of our congregation contribute through pre-authorized givings (PAG), with a contribution deducted from their bank account each month.
 There are also envelopes available for visitors, or you can simple put an offering straight in the plate.